 Continuous Integration, Continuous Delivery, Continuous Deployment.
 Three very important cornerstones of modern software development and vital to be able to deliver software fast.
 In this session I’ll show how to build an effective deployment pipeline and the implications and requirements when automatically deploying every single commit to production.

-Legacy applications and the Strangler Pattern
+Breaking down the monolith: legacy applications and the Strangler Pattern

 Workshop Test Driven Development (TDD)